manjunathrv/VSD_PLL_using_sky130nm_PDK/README.md

 # Day 2

 ## Circuit implementation and spice simulation
-The implementation of the individual components of the PLL is described in this section.
+The implementation of the individual components of the PLL are described in this section.

 ### Frequency divider circuit
 The frequency divider consists of a toggle flip flop. <br/>
 <img src="Images/2_1_FD.jpg" width="600"> <br/>

+The spice file for the simulation of the Frequency divider is written as below, <br/>
 ```SystemVerilog
 .include sky130nm.lib